openmrs/openmrs-core/CONTRIBUTING.md

 5. Code
   * Adhere to common conventions you see in the existing code
-  * Include tests, and ensure they pass
+  * Include tests, and ensure that they pass
   * Search to see if your new functionality has been discussed using our [OpenMRS global search](http://search.openmrs.org), and include updates as appropriate

 6. Follow the [Coding Conventions described on our wiki](https://wiki.openmrs.org/x/MxEz).